metio/terraform-provider-k8s/docs/data-sources/config_karmada_io_resource_interpreter_customization_v1alpha1.md

 Read-Only:

 - `lua_script` (String) LuaScript holds the Lua script that is used to interpret the dependencies of a specific resource.
-The script should implement a function as follows: luaScript: > function GetDependencies(desiredObj) dependencies = {} if desiredObj.spec.serviceAccountName ~= '' and desiredObj.spec.serviceAccountName ~= 'default' then dependency = {} dependency.apiVersion = 'v1' dependency.kind = 'ServiceAccount' dependency.name = desiredObj.spec.serviceAccountName dependency.namespace = desiredObj.namespace dependencies[1] = {} dependencies[1] = dependency end return dependencies end  The content of the LuaScript needs to be a whole function including both declaration and implementation.
+The script should implement a function as follows: luaScript: > function GetDependencies(desiredObj) dependencies = {} if desiredObj.spec.serviceAccountName ~= nil and desiredObj.spec.serviceAccountName ~= 'default' then dependency = {} dependency.apiVersion = 'v1' dependency.kind = 'ServiceAccount' dependency.name = desiredObj.spec.serviceAccountName dependency.namespace = desiredObj.namespace dependencies[1] = {} dependencies[1] = dependency end return dependencies end  The content of the LuaScript needs to be a whole function including both declaration and implementation.
 The parameters will be supplied by the system: - desiredObj: the object represents the configuration to be applied to the member cluster.
 The returned value should be expressed by a slice of DependentObjectReference.

 <a id="nestedatt--spec--customizations--health_interpretation"></a>